jinkalr/svelte-custom-components/README.md

 # svelte-custom-components
-This is library for Svelte TS
+This is library for Svelte TS.

+You will get range of custom components which are ready to use.